streamr-dev/network/README.md

 | NodeJS version `16.13.x` and NPM version `8.x` is required |
 | --- |

+Installation on an M1 Mac requires additional steps, see [install-on-m1.md](/install-on-m1)

 Uses [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) to manage monorepo.

 **Important:** Do not use `npm ci` or `npm install` directly in the sub-package directories.